tanordheim/sherlock/docs/launchers.md

 - **[App Launcher](#app-launcher):** Launches your apps.
 - **[Web Launcher](#web-launcher):** Opens the ``{keyword}`` in your default webbrowser.
 The used search engine is configureable and the most common search engines are included.
 - **[Calculator](#calculator):** Converts your input into a math equation and displays its result.
 On Return, it also copies the result into the clipboard.
 - **[Clipboard Launcher](#clipboard-launcher):** Checks if your clipboard currently holds a URL.
 On Return, it opens the url in the default webbrowser.
+Also displays hex and rgb colors.
 - **[Command](#command-launcher):** This field can execute commands that do not rely on the ``{keyword}`` attribute (such as connecting to a specific wifi).
 - **[Bulk Text](#bulk-text):** The Bulk Text is a way to launch a custom script/application in an async form and to display its result in a widget.
 - **[Teams Event Launcher](#teams-event):** This launcher is capable of joining Microsoft Teams meetings that are scheduled to begin between 5mins ago and in 15mins.